paraschas/jaws/README.md

 ## XML configuration file

-settings:
 listen port: the listening port statistics port: the port that the server serves the statistics page log, access filepath: the access log file path log, error filepath: the error log file path
 documentroot: the root directory of the server
-runphp: whether to run PHP scripts (optionally with parameters) denyaccess, ip: IP address to deny service with optional CIDR notation
+runphp: whether to run PHP scripts (not implemented, will not implement) denyaccess, ip: IP address to deny service with optional CIDR notation

 example configuration file: